Trump says immigration order will apply only to green cards and will last 60 days - KVIA

 Over the course of recent weeks, the Trump administration has made more than a dozen changes to the US immigration system, citing the coronavirus pandemic — largely cutting off immigration to the country.
 Refugee resettlement has been put on hold, visa offices are largely closed, citizenship ceremonies aren’t happening, and the administration is swiftly removing migrants, including children arrested at the border, among a slew of other changes.

 Administration officials began working on an executive order to further restrict immigration last week, according to a person familiar with the matter.
-But some of its provisions were still being fleshed out when Trump tweeted about it late Monday.
+But some of its provisions were still being fleshed out when Trump tweeted about it late Monday with little warning to officials who had been working to craft the order.

 Facing criticism over his administration’s response to the coronavirus, Trump had been impatient to announce the order, a person familiar with the matter said.